 A live-action photo of me messing up some scale, while fellow philosophy grads Patrick (piano, left) and Alejandro (drums, occluded) silently judge me.

 I am currently a graduate student in the philosophy department at Princeton University.
 I joined the department in 2015 after studying philosophy and neuroscience at the University of Iowa.
 For AY2018-2019, I will be a graduate fellow in the Program in Cognitive Science at Princeton, and in AY2019-2020 I will be a visiting student in the department of psychology at Indiana University.

-My work centers on issues in epistemology, ethics, and the philosophy of mind.
+My work is primarily in epistemology, ethics, and the philosophy of mind.
 I work on the peculiarities of human cognition and agency, and how these peculiarities constrain the types of norms that can regulate our thought and behavior.
-My dissertation, advised by Tom Kelly, focuses on the nature of psychological biases and their normative evaluation.
-Rationality, shame, mental opacity, and fragmentation all make appearances as well.
+My dissertation, advised by Tom Kelly, discusses one major instance of this general phenomenon: psychological bias.
 Other areas I know at least a little bit about include aesthetics, the philosophy of science (esp. psychology), and some history of philosophy (esp. early analytic and Nietzsche).

 Before coming to Princeton, I lived a second life as a neuroscience student at the University of Iowa, where I worked on human auditory neuroscience and music cognition.
 The two papers I was a part of during that era of my academic life are available here for those interested.

 Outside of philosophy, my projects include playing jazz trumpet, cooking wood-fired pizzas, attempting various racquet sports (tennis: middling; racquetball: poor; squash: atrocious), staring at Rothkos, and laughing at bad movies with my wonderful fiance, Kelsey Wiggs.